 Carrie blogs at Flying With A Baby after a 12 year career as cabin crew, visiting over 60 countries.
 Since marrying an Aussie and flying long haul with her eldest at 11 weeks, she realised she wanted to help other families travel.
 She set up Flying With A Baby; covering all aspects of family flying – from preparation to arrival, family holiday destination guides, family friendly hotel and airline reviews, holiday tips, activities and much more.
 With a now 3 & 6 year old in tow, she aims to help families with kids of all ages with their travel questions, whatever their mode of transport or destination.
-Here she shares how she nearly doubled her website traffic!
+Here she shares how she nearly doubled her website traffic using savvy tactics for SEO!
 Over to Carrie…

 Firstly, I’m not one of those bloggers who instantly knew what to do nor am I techy.
 Heck, it took me nearly 4 years of blogging to learn what DA was and that there were blogging support facebook groups!
 My social media is about 1k on Instagram, 2.5k on Twitter and 4k on Facebook and I’m by no means an SEO expert, however in May I had my best ever blog monthly page views- almost double what they were in March and the preceding months.
 Below are my tips on how you can increase you page views too.